UWDIRECT/DSMCER-HW4-template/README.md

 ### Description and purpose

-The purpose of HW4 is to give you practice with resampling methods, and decision trees.
+The purpose of HW4 is to give you practice conducting feature selection and optimization of a supervised ML solution.

 ### Files contained in this HW repository